 Note: It’s very important with all adjustable standing desks to fully tighten all hardware.
 If there is hardware that is not completely tight the movement experienced when extended to standing height will be exaggerated.

 Listed Height Adjustment Range: 22.25” – 48.75”

 True.
 The height range with the leveler glides and various thicknesses of tops was accurate.

 Travel Speed: 1.5” Per Second (Claimed)

-This was not true.
-I was able to average 1.32” per second over 10 cycles with a 50 lbs. desk top attached.
-This is consistent with other JieCang desks that we have tested.
+True.
+I was able to average 1.52” per second over 10 cycles with a 50 lbs. desk top attached.
+This is with the updated version of the desk.

 Noise Level: 50 Decibels While in Motion

-I found this reading to be accurate.
+False.
+I found this reading to be close, but I averaged 56-57 decibels.
 While it is noticeable in a quiet room, it isn’t an annoyance and wouldn’t be an issue for most people.

 Weight Capacity: 350 lbs.

 True.
 It had no problem lifting 350 lbs.
 It only slightly affected its performance, slowing to 1.25” per second.
 Unfortunately, the lack of stability left to right would be a concern with a lot of weight on the desk.